-Acid reflux is the backward flow of stomach contents into the esophagus.
-Reflux is caused in part by a weakening of the lower esophageal sphincter (LES), a ring-shaped band of muscle located at the bottom of the esophagus.
+Acid reflux is the backward flow of stomach contents, including stomach acid, into the esophagus.
+Acid reflux is caused in part by a weakening of the lower esophageal sphincter (LES), a ring-shaped band of muscle located at the bottom of your esophagus.

 The LES is a valve that opens to allow food and drink down to your stomach for digestion and closes to keep matter from reversing its flow back up.
 A weak LES isn’t always able to close tightly.
 This allows stomach acids to creep back up your esophagus, ultimately damaging your throat and causing the familiar burning sensation.

 To manage a sore throat that accompanies acid reflux, it’s more effective to treat the underlying cause: GERD.
-Both over-the-counter and prescription medications work by eliminating, reducing, or neutralizing stomach acids.
+Both over-the-counter (OTC) and prescription medications work by eliminating, reducing, or neutralizing stomach acids.
 The neutralizing process reduces heartburn and sore throat.
-Other drugs strengthen the lower esophageal sphincter so acids can’t reflux.

 You should also avoid drinks that can trigger your heartburn and irritate your esophageal lining.
 These vary from person to person, but often include: